rhyannonjoy/api-docs-glossary/docs/style-guide.md

 - `## branch` not `## Branch`
 - `## GitHub` not `## github`
-- This breaks Vale rules, but that's OK
+- this preference breaks Vale rules, but that's OK

 ### Definition and purpose fields